Persian campaign (World War I): 1915

 In April 1915, the 1st Expeditionary Force under the command of Halil Bey moved towards northern Persia.
 The objective was the city of Dilman, and to clean this region from Nazarbekov's forces, which would provide a significant tactical advantage in the Caucasian Campaign.
 Diliman was the place of one of the fiercest battles between the Armenians and the Turks.
 The first battalion of the Armenian volunteers, under the command of the Andranik repulsed the attacks of Khalil Bey, until the Russian Chernozubov arrived.
 The newly arrived Russian force from the Caucasus were able to put Khalil Bey to flight.
 A poorly executed night raid on 14 April cost Halil Bey around 2,000 casualties.
 He lost 3,600 soldiers in the course of those three days.
 General Nazarbekov managed to push Halil Pasha regulars towards Başkale after the Battle of Diliman (15 April 1915), securing the situation.
 Halil Bey received the following cable from Enver Pasha and leave this theater of war: "Van is silenced.
 Roads to Bitlis and Iraq are under danger.
 In order to avoid even greater threats, withdraw as soon as possible and join the Third Army which would take control of these gateways."

 On 8 May 1915, one of the twelve Armenian messengers from the Siege of Van had got through to Persia.
 An Armenian volunteer unit with Andranik, along with 1200 men, and commander Chernoroyal's division dispatched toward the Bashkaleh.
 On 7 May, they captured Bashkaleh.
 This group from Persia reached Van on 18 May.
 They had expected to find Van still in a state of siege, and were amazed at finding it in the hands of the Armenians.
 When word got to Yudenich, he sent a brigade of Trans-Baikal Cossacks under General Trukhin.
 With Van secure, the fighting shifted farther west for the rest of the summer.

 During July 1915, Russian forces in the Caucasus Campaign made general retreat, with one Russian column retreating up to the Persian frontier.
 This retreat was the consequence of events in June 1915.
 Yudenich planned an attack to limit the Ottomans at Moush and Manzikert.
 He planned to outflank from Beyazit and Iranian Azerbaijan towards Van.
-However, the Russian advance toward the Caucuses campaign did not last long.
+However, the Russian advance toward the Caucasus campaign did not last long.
 The Russian forces suffered reverses.
 The command of Khalil Bey Eleven divisions of regular troops attacked the very center of the Russian Caucasian advance.
 A few days later, because of the Battle of Manzikert (16 July), and the later Battle of Kara Killisse, the Russian army retreated.

 In August 1915, as the British occupied Bushire, the gendarmes under Akhgar retreated to Burazjan.